 Transcend SDXC Class 10 camera card is made for those who need voracious storage capacity.
 The quality of the card helps to maintain your camera performance.
 This card comes with 64GB storing capacity and consists of exFAT file system that fully supports files larger than 4GB in size.
 It uses In System Programming (ISP) for updating firmware.
 This card is also ideal for HD camcorders because of its high speed resolution.
 In the near future most consumer electronic products will be built to support only SDXC cards.
 This is a pointer to the fact that transcend SDXC cards will have a bigger role to play in the days ahead.

-Camera cards contain a file system which helps the camera to organize and restore the image files on the card.
+Camera cards contain a file system which helps the camera to organize and restore images on the card.
 After you format a card a new file system gets installed on the card.
 So you are unable see any images that existed on the previous file system on the viewfinder.
 You can retrieve the images from the previous file system using Remo Recover Software (Windows/ Mac)-Pro Edition.
 For more details visit www.remosoftware.com and learn how to recover your lost images.

 Note: It is always good to format your camera card in the camera itself and not in any computer.
 A camera is more delicate than computer so, it does not have the same tolerance limits as a computer has.
 While a camera can read and write its memory card reliably, using the same card on a computer might backfire because of the difference in software.